Total and Free Carnitine

 Does this test have other names?

 Quantitative plasma carnitine, plasma carnitine, plasma acylcarnitine analysis

 What is this test?

 This test measures the amount of a substance called carnitine in your blood.
-It compares the amount of usable or "free" carnitine with the total amount in your body.
+It looks

-Getting tested helps your doctor determine whether you are able to use carnitine effectively.
+Getting tested helps your healthcare provider find out whether you are able to use

 Why do I need this test?

 Your healthcare provider may order this test if you are being treated for type 2 diabetes,